facebookarchive/flux/examples/flux-todomvc/README.md

 export default Container.createFunctional(AppView, getStores, getState);
 ```

-Then finally, let's update the root of our application to render this new
+Finally, let's update the root of our application to render this new
 `AppContainer`.
 Open `root.js`:

 ```js